stclib/STC/docs/coroutine_api.md

                 cco_recover;                                        // Recover from a cco_trow or cancel.
 Resume from the original
                                                                     // suspend point in the current task and clear error status.
-                                                                    // Should be done in a cco_drop: section.
+                                                                    // Should be done in a cco_finalize: section.

 int             cco_status();                                       // Get current return status from last cco_resume() call. cco_error*      cco_err();                                          // Get error object created from cco_throw(error) call.
-                                                                    // Should be handled in a cco_drop: section. cco_fiber*      cco_fb(cco_task* task);                             // Get fiber associated with task.
+                                                                    // Should be handled in a cco_finalize: section. cco_fiber*      cco_fb(cco_task* task);                             // Get fiber associated with task.
 <EnvType>*      cco_env(cco_task* task);                            // Get environment pointer, stored in the associated fiber.
 <EnvType>*      cco_set_env(cco_task* task, EnvType* env);          // Set environment pointer.